aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 Pandas.

 * Link to the Notebook used in the session:  https://dphi.tech/notebooks/852/manish_kc_06/day-1-notebook-introduction-to-pandas
-* Make sure you attempt the exercises in the notebook.
+* Make sure you attempt the exercises in the Notebook.

 ### Slide Download Link